MartinTichovsky/cypress-interceptor/README.md

      */
     ingoreCrossDomain?: boolean;
     /**
-     * Which resource types should be processed, default: ["document", "fetch", "script", "xhr", "websocket"], *
+     * Which resource types should be processed, default: ["document", "fetch", "script", "xhr"], *
      * Provide "all" for processing all requests no matter to the resource type */